mAAdhaTTah/brookjs/docs/source/writing-a-components-html.md

 <button data-brk-container="button">Click Me</button>
 ```

 This could be rendered by any given templating language; `brookjs` recommends the uses [Mustache][mstc] / [Handlebars][hbs] throughout this tutorial, because there are a number of cross-platform implementations of these templating languages.
+Additionally, future optimizations to the rendering pipeline will assume a Handlebars context.

 In the above case, a Handlebars helper can be used to render the container attribute: